 The way East Coast Transport works with FTL loads is to contract a semi-trailer starting at the location of the shipper.
 Once the trailer is fully loaded with freight, and the driver has been given the bill of lading, invoice, and other paperwork, the truck is ready to leave.
 The driver follows a direct route to deliver the freight.
 Every once in a while, another driver will relieve the first driver and finish driving to the destination in order to stay on schedule.
 In fact, drivers have to follow regulations about how long they can continue driving, which places the biggest time constraint on freight delivery.
 On average, full trailers average a speed of 47 miles per hour.

 Full Truckload carriers often specialize in certain types of freight because federal law determines which types of freight can be shipped together in the same load.
 As a full truckload carrier service, East Coast Transport has relationships with several carriers specializing in transporting perishable items, food products, metal, hazardous waste, liquids, etc. We help our clients choose the right FTL carrier at the lowest cost by accessing a network of thousands of possible full truckload providers.

-Get started with East Coast Transport’s Full Truckload Shipping Service
+Get started with East Coast Transport’s Full Truckload Carriers and Shipping Service

 By using East Coast Transport to help you find and use a dedicated full truckload carrier, your products will ship using the most reliable trucking service for freight over 20,000 pounds.
 East Coast Transport is on many lists of FTL companies and is referred to due to our reputation and professional services.
 Give us a call to discuss your full truckload transport service needs!